sandpills/Integrated-livecoding/src/midterm.md

 ## Process

-While preparing, create a core audiovisual identity for your segment using Hydra and Strudel.
+While preparing, create a core audiovisual identity for your segment using Hydra and Strudel, alongside developing a performance score as your building block.
 Discuss with your adjacent groups (the groups that perform before and after you) to coordinate "handoffs" - as one section ends, inherit and transform at least one visual and one sonic element from the previous group during this transition.
 Signal and help your next group with transition afterwards.

-The performance emphasizes both preparation and live improvisation - you can prepare as much, or as little as you wish, just know that the magic always happens in real time.
+This performance emphasizes both preparation and live improvisation - you can prepare as much, or as little as you wish, just know that the magic always happens in real time.

 ## Requirements